sourcey/ausca/README.md

 # Ausca

-[http://ausca.com](Ausca) is a collection of automation utilities and bots written in Ruby.
+Ausca is a collection of automation utilities and bots written in Ruby.

 ## Installation